AndruxaSazonov/termpy/README.md

 TermPy - simple terminal for *nix systems X Windows with ability to show pictures.

 TermPy is based on vte, gtk and python.
-It should work in Gnome environment on POSIX-compliant systems (tested on Debian and Solaris).
-POSIX-compliance is needed for executing ps command.
+It should work environments with GTK support and on POSIX-compliant systems (tested on Debian and Solaris).
+POSIX-compliance is needed only for executing ps command.

 Usage: launch ./term.py.